Estimated reading time: 5 minutes

-The Royal Palace situated on Dam Square in the center of Amsterdam was originally built as the city hall for the burgomasters and magistrates of Amsterdam.
+The Amsterdam Royal Palace on Dam Square in the center of Amsterdam was originally built as a city hall for Amsterdam’s mayors and magistrates.

 The poet Constantijn Huygens hyped it as ‘the world’s Eighth Wonder’, a monument to the cockiness Amsterdam felt at the dawn of its Golden Age.